 The Plan supports a partnership working approach to drive improvements that create or enhance habitat and connect wildlife areas and green spaces to augment the green infrastructure of the area.

-2015 Community Engagement Event; RSPB Management Plan; EA Plan, location map: BAP and Red Data species in parish; West Cornwall recorder for Botanical Society for Britain and Ireland; Cornwall Wildlife Trust Wildlife Resource map.
+Location map: BAP and Red Data species in Parish, West Cornwall recorder for Botanical Society for Britain and Ireland; Cornwall Wildlife Trust Wildlife Resource map; 2015 Community Engagement Event.

 POLICY OS 6 - Trees and hedgerows